google/open-location-code/js/README.md

-# Open Location Code Javascript API
+# Open Location Code JavaScript API
-This is the Javascript implementation of the Open Location Code API.
+This is the JavaScript implementation of the Open Location Code API.

 The library file is in `src/openlocationcode.js`.
 There is also a minified version, and both are also available using the following CDNs: